What are the best products to flip for a profit?

 Flipping, or reselling, is a popular side hustle since anyone can do it and it doesn’t require a big investment.

-However, not every item you acquire will be easy to resell unless you concentrate on items that are in demand.
+However, not all items are easy to resell.
+You need to concentrate on products that are in demand.
 Focusing your flipping efforts on more popular items means that you can sell faster and easier.

 (For extra credit, be sure put your purchases on a business credit card and earn rewards!)